 “You can call me any time you want,” I told her.
 “I’m here for you.”
 And I meant it.
 Little did I know that she would take me up on it.
 Just a week later, Bob was in my living room again, reporting that they had done yet another amputation on Barb.
 Again, I found myself on the phone with her.
 But this time, the shock of what was happening to her was more than she could take.
 She was delusional and began telling me about something outlandish and horrific that she thought had happened the evening before at the Sheraton Hotel.
-Apparently, Bob had told her that I worked at the Sheraton, and the hotel had somehow worked its way into the tumult of her confusion.
+Apparently, Bob had told her that I was employed at the Sheraton, and the hotel had somehow worked its way into the tumult of her confusion.

 “Barb, I was working last night, and what you are saying didn’t happen.”
 I was gentle, but I couldn’t see any reason not to inform her that her mind was off the tracks.
 It would take a few days for her to touch the ground again.

 After I hung up with Barb, I looked over at Bob and discovered that he was weeping.
 I didn’t know what to say.
-For one thing, I was wrung out after my conversation with Barb.
-For another thing, I was wondering what he was doing flipping through the phone book.
+For one thing, I was wrung out myself after my conversation with Barb.
+For another thing, I couldn’t help wondering what he was doing flipping through the phone book.
 While I watched, Bob went through the yellow pages and called half a dozen local churches, one after another, describing into their answering machines what had happened to his sister and asking them to please visit her in the hospital.

 I didn’t ask why Bob didn’t visit her himself (although I know that he eventually did, because I was there with him when he went).
 I thought it might well be some combination of family history, lack of transportation and Bob’s chronic alcoholism.
 I wasn’t about to start asking questions.

 I felt awful for Barbara.
 She had been through hell during her life.
 Her parents were alcoholics, one of them mentally ill.
 The family rarely communicated, perhaps because the news was always bad.
 Of Barb’s three brothers, one was an HIV-positive homosexual, one was currently a fugitive from justice, and Bob was following in their parents’ footsteps.
 In my observation, when Barb’s family members called or visited her, it was usually for the purpose of borrowing money or something.
 She never said “no” unless she really didn’t have it.
 Through all they had experienced, she had always been the steady, sedate member of the family.
 No one ever complained about Barb being abusive or selfish.
 What was happening to her now seemed criminal.
 I couldn’t find too much fault with her for her shortcomings involving food, drugs and drink.
-Many people give themselves over to these things after seeing a mere fraction of the adversity Barb had endured.
+Many people give themselves over to these things after seeing a fraction of the adversity Barb had endured.

-For reasons I couldn’t see, Bob was apparently doing what he could for his sister by calling the churches that evening.
+For reasons I couldn’t see, Bob was doing what he could for his sister by calling the churches that evening.
 I didn’t think much about it afterward.
 It seemed like nothing more than a strange episode in the lives of two troubled people.
 Bob more or less went on his way.
 I went back to work.

 I didn’t expect to hear that anything had come of Bob’s calls to the churches, and I was basically right.
-None of the six or eight churches so much as called Barbara.
-Except for the Greater Friendship Baptist Church.
+None of the six or eight churches so much as called Barbara—except for the Greater Friendship Baptist Church.
 The day after Bob left the messages, Barb received visits from around a dozen people from that church, including the pastor.
 They came in smiling, carrying flowers and fruit baskets and greeting cards.
 Some of them stayed and talked with her for an hour or more.
 Many of them had small children clinging to their legs.

 Over the next two weeks, the visits continued.
 This was no Sunday afternoon duty for the people of Greater Friendship.
 Their impromptu outreach was carried out with joy and enthusiasm.
 One 20-second phone message had moved these people to adopt Barb into their church family.
 I reflected later how wonderfully apt was the name they had chosen for their church.
 The people who started the congregation clearly knew the meaning of friendship—and lived it.